Our2020View/Our2020View.github.io/20ampcircuit.md

 <img src="/assets/web20Amp14.jpg"/>

-The location for the receptacle was also designed to be handy for the plug in for the lithium battery heater that utilizes the bottom plug hooked into coach power.
-So, the top plug is the "glorified extension chord" and the bottom plug is part of the coach power system.
-More on this additional circuit a bit later.
+This photo shows were I mounted the receptacle: I chose this location to allow the heater's cord to be out of the way, and also because I wanted to be able to use this plug for the lithium battery heater that also needs 120 volts.
+But, I didn't want to have the lithium battery heater to only be available when parked in a campground, so I wired the bottom plug on this recepatacle to the View's 120 volt system.
+The top plug is the "glorified extension chord" available only when parked, and the bottom plug is part of the coach power system that can be used while driving using the inverter.
+More on this "bonus" circuit a bit later.

+<img src="/assets/web20Amp17.jpg"/>

 For the wiring running aft towards the electrical bay, again starting from the Truma heater bay, I simply laid the cable in the under-bed equipment trough and turned the corner to the square cutout in the floor below the shower.
 From here, you have made it to the electrical bay.
 The visualize this, have a look at the "Cold Weather Capability" found on the mods page.

-<img src="/assets/web20Amp17.jpg"/>

 <img src="/assets/web20Amp25.jpg"/>